 This material is not rotationally mouldable.
 It also has poor weatherability and low resistance to solvents.

-It is generally used for piping, golf club heads, and keyboards.
+It is generally used for piping, golf club heads, keyboards, electronics and car parts.
 It is also popularly used for 3D Printing and prototype development.

 POLYETHYLENE TEREPHTHALATE – PET

 This plastic family member is planet friendly; PET is the number one most recycled plastic type as it is low diffusion coefficient which increases recyclability.
 In the landfill, it only has a 5-10 year decomposition rate, which is low compared to its relatives who decompose in somewhere between 50 years and never.
 However, it is typically used in single use plastics.

 Waterproof, heat resistant, tough and lightweight, PET is a well rounded plastic.
 It has a solid gas and moisture barrier, with a broad temperature range use.
 As it does not break or fracture, and is shatter resistant, it is sometimes a suitable replacement for glass.
 PET is also known for its excellent electricity insulation.

 However, PET is also faced with lower impact strength, moldability, and poor burning behaviour.
 It is strangely also quite affected by boiling water, which causes significant and immediate warpage.
 So while it is largely used for plastic bottles, we wouldn’t recommend heating it up.